tomasmark79/debianium-home-tomas-scripts-tools/readme.md

-# Debianium

-## The Solution for comprehensive IT Office Environment

 ## Welcome to my github.

-> All the resources that will appear here in the future are part of tools of my Environmental IT Office Solution.
+> All the resources that will appear here in the future are source code parts of my own SmartHome IT Environment named Debianium.

 ## RaspiWall
-### RaspBerry Pi4B 4GB RAM with Debian 10 Buster (1GBit/s FireWall)
+### RaspBerry Pi4B 4GB RAM with Debian 10 Buster

+	* Network ISP gateway (1GBit/s) ***InAccesible***

 	* FireWall controller ***InAccessible*** (IPTables)

 	* Unifi network controller ***InAccessible***

-	* Network ISP gateway ***InAccesible***

 	* Network monitor ***InAccesible***